shervinea/cheatsheet-translation/vi/cs-230-convolutional-neural-networks.md

 <br>

-**65. YOLO â€• You Only Look Once (YOLO) is an object detection algorithm that performs the following steps:**
+**65. YOLO ― You Only Look Once (YOLO) is an object detection algorithm that performs the following steps:**

 &#10230;

 <br>

-**66. [Step 1: Divide the input image into a GÃ—G grid., Step 2: For each grid cell, run a CNN that predicts y of the following form:, repeated k times]**
+**66. [Step 1: Divide the input image into a G×G grid., Step 2: For each grid cell, run a CNN that predicts y of the following form:, repeated k times]**

 &#10230;